mlrun/mlrun/docs/install/aws-install.md

 ## How to configure the online feature store

-The feature store can store data on a fast key value database table for quick serving.
-This online feature store capability requires an external key value database.
+The feature store can store data on a fast key-value database table for quick serving.
+This online feature store capability requires an external key-value database.

 Currently the MLRun feature store supports the following options:
 - Redis
-- Iguazio key value database
+- Iguazio key-value database

 To use Redis, you must install Redis separately and provide the Redis URL when configuring the AWS CloudFormation stack.
 Refer to the [Redis getting-started page](https://redis.io/docs/getting-started/) for information about Redis installation.